By BMSND Staff

 Las Cruces, New Mexico

-New Mexico State University has been providing high-quality nursing education for students since 1972 and offers a 4 year pre-licensure BSN, the online RN to BSN for returning nurses and the 2nd degree road runner option for individuals who already have an undergraduate degree in another discipline.
-In 2014, NMSU School of Nursing was listed among “Great Nursing Schools” by Newsweek.
+New Mexico State University has been providing high-quality nursing education for students since 1972 and offers a 4 year pre-licensure BSN, the online RN to BSN for returning nurses, and the 2nd degree road runner option for individuals who already have an undergraduate degree in another discipline.
 NMSU’s Doctorate in nursing practice received national accreditation in 2014.
-More recently, a school of Nursing Assistant Professor was awarded a grant from the National Institutes of Health for his research on diabetes and hypertension in Hispanic men.
+More recently a school of Nursing Assistant Professor was awarded a grant from the National Institutes of Health for his research on diabetes and hypertension in Hispanic men.
+In 2020 Niche.com ranked the NMSU School of Nursing among the best of its kind in New Mexico.

 #2 – University of San Diego